The Story of the Museum of Contemporary Cuts

 The museum became, as time went by, more than just a vagary, but an experiment that allowed other people to challenge settled modus operandi.
 It was an outlet for forms of aesthetic and thinking that were critical of the management of the Greek crisis in 2008.
-The crisis that moved beyond Greece and represented a profound questioning of the ideological isolationism that the Western World was living in and that came to be known as the Great Recession.
+The financial crisis that moved beyond Greece and represented a profound questioning of the ideological isolationism that the Western World was living in and that came to be known as the Great Recession.

 The cuts that were announced everywhere and that first were bestowed on the arts, in the mist of a deafening silence, were far from a simple cure.
 They represented an idea of society that could be cut to pieces, mutilated, amputated, in order to preserve the status quo: the lifestyle of the few at the expense of the majority.
 “The Cultural Body’s Death by a Thousand Cuts: Why Society Is No Longer a Body and Why It Can Be Cut to Pieces” is an article that discussed the validity of a strategy that was maiming society.